ERC calculator mining – Module 5 transcript

 Module 5.
 In this module we will focus on some particular items in more detail as they are important to understand while using the calculator.

 Firstly, there are several multipliers that get applied to the total cost.
 These can be found in the summary sheet and were briefly mentioned in Module 2.
 The first is the project management multiplier, which is calculated at 10% of the total ERC amount.
 Generally, this covers the cost to government for the management and the rehabilitation activity, and includes things like planning and permits, procurement, stakeholder engagement and legal costs.
 The user can specify their own project management multiplier, and if so, must provide justification in the space provided and attach the relevant quotes to their ERC calculation.
 The environmental maintenance and monitoring multiplier is calculated at 5% of the total ERC amount.
 This covers post closure maintenance activities like minor repairs, revegetation, weed management, and fence and signage repairs.
 It also covers a wide range of post closure monitoring activities, which include inspections, assessments, surveys, and reporting.
 Again, the user can specify their own environmental maintenance and monitoring multiplier, and if so must provide justification in the space provided and attach the relevant quotes to their ERC application.
-The calculator also applies a contingency of 10% to account for general uncertainties in the cost estimation and recognize that assumptions are being made for the default rates.
+The calculator also applies a contingency of 10% to account for general uncertainties in the cost estimation and recognise that assumptions are being made for the default rates.

 The waste levy is a new addition in the 2022 version of the calculator, and it is designed to account for specific types of waste that go to landfill in Queensland.
 This levy only applies if your mining activity falls within one of the specified areas.
 For the ERC, concrete, bitumen, asbestos (free and within soil), solid salt and contaminated soil are the primary wastes to which the levy may apply.
 Steel, copper, and other metals are not considered a waste as they have value as scrap.
 Consistent with the policy decision on scrap, scrap value is not offset.
 The calculator does not charge a gate fee or levy on these materials but does allow for transport to a facility.
 We will go into more detail on the waste levy register as a worked example in a later module.